GroupGPT: A Token-efficient and Privacy-preserving Agentic Framework for Multi-User Chat Assistant: Framework Architecture

-\item \textbf{Cloud-Based Privacy Risks.} Deploying LLM-based assistants via cloud APIs introduces potential privacy exposure for sensitive group-chat content.
-Since group conversations may contain personal, confidential, or organizational information, transmitting raw chat logs to external servers raises compliance, security, and data governance concerns. \end{itemize} These challenges jointly require a framework that balances responsiveness, efficiency, privacy, and contextual reasoning.\\ \textbf{Group-Chat Environment.} We begin by formalizing the multi-user group-chat environment and the group-chat assistant task.
-Let $\mathcal{C}$ denote the complete message stream of a multi-user group chat, represented as a temporally ordered sequence of utterances: $\mathcal{C} = \{u_1, u_2, \dots, u_T\}$, where each utterance $u_i$ is associated with a speaker identity $s_i \in \{1,\dots,P\}$ and contains text or captions of images, videos or voice messages.
-At time step $i$, the chat state is: $\mathcal{C}_i = \{u_1,\dots,u_i\}$.
-To support context-aware reasoning, we define a sliding window of the $N$ most recent utterances:$\mathcal{U}_{N,i} = \{u_{i-N+1}, \dots, u_i\}$.
-We consider two window configurations: (i) a short-term window $\mathcal{U}_{N^{\mathrm{sw}}, i}$ modeling local conversational dynamics, and (ii) a long-term window $\mathcal{U}_{N^{\mathrm{lw}}, i}$ capturing the broader thematic context.
-We denote the LLM–based agent as $p_{\theta}$ with parameters $\theta$, and introduce two lightweight auxiliary agents: an Intervention Judge $p_{\text{ij}, \phi}$ with parameters $\phi$, and a Privacy Transcriber $p_{\text{pt}, \psi}$ with parameters $\psi$. \\ \textbf{Group-Chat Assistant Task.} A Group-Chat Assistant operates over a live multi-user message stream and must determine \emph{(1) what to say}, \emph{(2) when to intervene} and \emph{(3) who to respond}.
-Formally, at each time step $i$, the assistant must output an intervention action: $ a \in \mathcal{A}$.
-We define six types of interventions as the action set $\mathcal{A}$: \begin{itemize}[left=0pt, topsep=1pt] \item \textbf{Stay Silent} — stay silent when the conversation flows naturally. \item \textbf{Emotional Support} — provide comfort, empathy or humor. \item \textbf{Offering Suggestion} — propose ideas, alternative perspectives or solutions relevant to the conversation. \item \textbf{Fact Correction} — gently correct factual mistakes or misinformation in the discussion. \item \textbf{Knowledge Enrichment} — enrich the conversation with background information, context or related facts that help others understand the topic better. \item \textbf{Style Balancing} — adjust tone, politeness or conversational style and resolve interpersonal conflicts to maintain group harmony. \end{itemize} These categories are derived from common conversational roles observed in real-world group chats and are validated during dataset construction. \\
+\textbf{Group-Chat Assistant Task.} A Group-Chat Assistant operates over a live multi-user message stream and determines \emph{(1) what to say}, \emph{(2) when to intervene} and \emph{(3) who to respond}.
+Formally, given the $i$-th utterance, the assistant must output an intervention action: $ a \in \mathcal{A}$.
+We define six types of interventions as the action set $\mathcal{A}$: \begin{itemize}[left=0pt, topsep=1pt] \item \textbf{Stay Silent} — stay silent when the conversation flows naturally. \item \textbf{Emotional Support} — provide comfort, empathy or humor. \item \textbf{Offering Suggestion} — propose ideas, alternative perspectives or solutions relevant to the conversation. \item \textbf{Fact Correction} — gently correct factual mistakes or misinformation in the discussion. \item \textbf{Knowledge Enrichment} — enrich the conversation with background information, context or related facts that help others understand the topic better. \item \textbf{Style Balancing} — adjust tone, politeness or conversational style and resolve interpersonal conflicts to maintain group harmony. \end{itemize} These categories are derived from common conversational roles observed in real-world group chats.